Background to liability insurance

-Insurance for gradual pollution liability or to cover the costs of cleaning-up contamination has traditionally been expensive and difficult to obtain – this is no longer the case.
+Insurance for gradual environmental liability or to cover the costs of cleaning-up contamination has traditionally been expensive and difficult to obtain – this is no longer the case.
 Cover is now readily available and premiums now start as low as £650 for a £1m Limit of Indemnity.

 Environmental Liability Insurance is not just a consideration for the more ‘traditional’ environmental industries such as chemicals, petroleum or manufacturing; there is now pressure on any organisation to behave in a social, ethical and environmentally responsible manner.